ggastin30/Engineering_4_Notebook/README.md

 ### Assignment Description

-Write your assignment description here.
-What is the purpose of this assignment?
-It should be at least a few sentences.
+The purpose of this assignment was to flash an LED once every second of the ten-second countdown.
+Once it reached zero, we flashed a different LED to signal the launch.

 ### Evidence